Karina (South Korean singer): 2020–present: Debut with Aespa, Got the Beat and solo ventures

 In May 2024, Karina appeared in KBS's variety music programme Synchro U as a cast member, where she won the Rookie Award – Show and Variety Category at the 2024 KBS Entertainment Awards.
 It was also confirmed on the same day that Karina will be a special DJ of the MBC FM4U's radio show Lee Seok-hoon's Brunch Cafe on April 18 and 19.
-On August 8, Karina was cast in the Mnet series MY ARTi FILM.
+On August 8, Karina was cast in the Mnet series My Arti Film.
+On November 22, she hosted the opening of the 26th MAMA Awards.

 On April 21, 2025, Karina was announced to feature on Jannabi's single "May the Tenderness Be with You!" (사랑의이름으로!), the title track of the band's fourth studio album Sound of Music Pt.
 1. The album and song were released on April 28.
+In late April, it was confirmed that she will be returning for the second season of the Netflix show Agents of Mystery, which is scheduled for release in 2026.
+That month she was also selected to host the SBS Ingalive Uni-con concert held at Tokyo Dome.
+On June 16, it was announced that Karina would perform solo at the Waterbomb festival on July 5 as part of her modeling contract with the sponsor of the festival Sprite.
+On November 13, SM Entertainment announced that they will release all solo tracks performed by the members during their tour, including Karina's solo track "Good Stuff", in a single album titled Synk: Aexis Line on November 17.
+That month, she was also confirmed to appear in season three of the Netflix travel show Getaway and Go with Jangdobari hosted by comedian Jang Do-yeon.

+In February 2026, SM announced via Weverse that Karina will be holding her first fan-meeting on March 24 to hold an early birthday celebration in the Yes24 Live Hall.

 Artistry

 Influences

-Karina cites Camila Cabello and Girls’ Generation as her role models and musical influences.
-She is also fan of Kehlani, IU, Taeyeon and Lee Hi.
-An in interview with Billboard ahead of Aespa's Coachella debut, Karina mentioned that the first Coachella performance she saw was Beyoncé's and that she "still can't forget her charisma and energy onstage."
+Karina cites Camila Cabello and Girls' Generation as her role models and musical influences.
+She is also a fan of Kehlani, Tyla, IU, Taeyeon and Lee Hi.
+An in interview with Billboard ahead of Aespa's Coachella debut, Karina mentioned that the first Coachella performance she saw was Beyoncé's and that she "still can't forget her charisma and energy onstage".
+In Aespa's "Girls" music video, Karina drew widespread attention for paying tribute to the late singer Aaliyah by wearing a shirt featuring her image.
 In fashion, Karina considers American model Kendall Jenner as an inspiration and a role model; she said that Jenner's "power and aura as a model are incredible".
 She also named Jenner as her "biggest celebrity crush".